Caseous necrosis: Histology

 In caseous necrosis no histological architecture is preserved (unlike with coagulative necrosis).
-On microscopic examination with H&E staining, the area is acellular, characterised by amorphous, roughly granular eosinophilic debris of now dead cells, also containing interspearsed haematoxyphilic remnants of cell nucleus contents.
+On microscopic examination with H&E staining, the area is acellular, characterised by amorphous, roughly granular eosinophilic debris of dead cells, also containing interspersed haematoxyphilic remnants of cell nucleus contents.
 This caseus necrotic center is enclosed within a granuloma.

 Causes

-Frequently caseous necrosis is characteristically associated with tuberculomas.
+Caseous necrosis is characteristically associated with tuberculomas.
 A similar appearance can be associated with histoplasmosis, cryptococcosis, and coccidioidomycosis.

 Pathophysiology

-This begins as infection is recognized by the body and macrophages begin walling off the microorganisms or pathogens.
-As macrophages release chemicals that digest cells, the cells begin to die.
-As the cells die they disintegrate but are not completely digested and the debris of the disintegrated cells clump together creating soft granular mass that has the appearance of cheese.
-As cell death begins, the granuloma forms and cell death continues the inflammatory response is mediated by a type IV hypersensitivity reaction.
+The process begins as infection is recognized by the body and macrophages begin walling off the microorganisms or pathogens.
+As macrophages release chemicals that digest cells the cells begin to die.
+As the cells die they disintegrate but are not completely digested and the debris of the disintegrated cells clumps together creating soft granular mass that has the appearance of cheese.
+As cell death begins, the granuloma forms and cell death continues, the inflammatory response is mediated by a type IV hypersensitivity reaction.

-Some data suggests that the epithelioid morphology and associated barrier function of host macrophages associated with granulomas may prevent effective immune clearance of mycobacteria.
+Some data suggests that host macrophages associated with granulomas may prevent effective immune clearance of mycobacteria, due to their epithelioid morphology and associated barrier function.